Coding Bootcamp vs. Computer Science Degree: Which is Better?

 Here at Rithm School, our students work on real-world professional projects with leading tech companies to get a sense of what it’s like out in the real world.

-Rather than taking an internship after you graduate, you’ll gain real-world experience that you can put on your resume and take to an interview within the bootcamp itself.
+Rather than taking an internship after you graduate, you’ll work on a live codebase for three weeks during the program itself.
+You’ll gain real-world experience that you can put on your resume and talk about in job interviews.

 You Don’t Want Hundreds of Thousands of $$$ in Debt